 When I returned home, I started writing with enthusiasm.
 The story line developed quickly and the characters became very real and alive to me.
 At times, my ancestors seemed to guide me and I couldn’t type the words fast enough.

-While doing the historical research necessary for such a project, I was continually astonished by the many facts that I had never been aware of before—especially in regard to religious freedom in the early days of America.
-I included many of these historical facts within my ancestor’s story whenever possible.
+While doing the historical research necessary for such a project, I was continually astonished by the many facts that I had never been aware of before—especially in regard to religious freedom in the early days of America, and many of these were included within my ancestor’s story whenever possible.

 John Cottingham (1707-1723) home on the Eastern Shore of Virginia.